Sad Goodbye to Mr Lee Kuan Yew – Father of Singapore

-He was always seen involving in politics in one way or another and travel widely to build rapport with other world leaders and speak about Singapore and other world affairs after retiring from the Cabinet.
+He was always seen involved in politics in one way or another and travelled extensively to build rapport with other world leaders and speak about Singapore and other world affairs after retiring from the Cabinet.
 He was the only person to hold the honour of Minister Mentor (MM), a position created by the Cabinet of Singapore from 2004 to 2011.

 Mr Goh Chok Tong (second Prime Minister in Singapore from 1990 to 2004) recounted one incident where he and Lee Kuan Yew went to attend a formal dinner together.
 Lee stopped and invited him to enter first because he was the Prime Minister.
 He told Lee that they have known each other well and should dispense such formality.

 Lee told Goh that although both of them acknowledged the familiarity of their relationship, others would not know.
 Lee said if he could not respect him as a Prime Minister, how would others respect him?
 Lee Kuan Yew was really respectful and considerate about how a small action would affect Goh’s status.